 We first discuses ten similarities which stood out in our comparative analysis of the data from the two countries.
 The following statements are not advanced in any particular order of importance because our data do not allow such a hierarchical differentiation.
-However, although they are stated in flat form, we do consider the propositions as tentative hypotheses that can eventually be brought to a more systematic test not only in Japan and the United States, but also other social systems with different social, political and economic structures.
+However, although they are stated in flat form, we do consider the propositions as tentative hypotheses that can eventually be brought to a more systematic test not only in Japan and the United States, but also other societies with different social, political and economic structures, as well as different mass communication systems.